It’s the last week of the Premier League season with the championship and relegation places still up for grabs.

-If you are sitting at home, you’ll want the best quality possible to follow your team.
-Here’s our guide on how to watch the Premier League in 4K HDR for the 2021/22 season.
+Here’s our guide on how to watch the Premier League in 4K HDR for what’s left of the 2021/22 season.

 Where can I watch the Premier League in 4K HDR?

-There are three avenues of watching the Premier League 2021/22 season in 4K, although one of those options won’t really kick into gear until later in the year.
+There are two main avenues of watching the Premier League 2021/22 season in 4K.

-Option number one is Sky Q. The British broadcaster brought HDR to its platform in 2020 and announced that the Tokyo Olympics and the English Premier League will herald the beginning of its live broadcasts in HDR.
-The first match of their HDR coverage starts with Brentford vs Arsenal at the Brentford Community Stadium on August 13th.
+Option number one is Sky Q. The British broadcaster brought HDR to its platform in 2020 and this is the first season that it’s broadcasting the English Premier League in HDR.

 To watch Sky Q’s HDR coverage, you’ll need a Sky Sports or Sky Sports Football subscription with HDR subscribers needing to press the red button during a game to view the 4K HDR feed.

-The second option is the BT Sport route.
+The second option is BT Sport.
 BT doesn’t have as many matches as Sky, but has been producing 4K HDR football programming for longer.
-BT Sport customers need a subscription to BT Sport Ultimate to view in 4K HDR, with a connection speed of 30Mbps recommended.
+BT Sport customers need a subscription to BT Sport Ultimate to view in 4K HDR, with a recommended connection speed of 30Mbps.

-The third option won’t happen until much later in the year.
-Amazon Prime will be streaming 20 matches during December via its Prime Video service.
-You will need a Prime Video subscription to view the matches (as of August 2021 Amazon still offers a 30-day free trial).
-Amazon recommends a internet speed of at least 15Mbps for watching content in 4K HDR.
+There is a third option although that avenue is now closed for the season.
+Amazon Prime streamed 20 matches in December 2021 via Prime Video.
+A Prime Video subscription is required (Amazon still offers a 30-day free trial) and Amazon recommends a internet speed of at least 15Mbps for 4K HDR.

 What do I need to watch the Premier League in 4K HDR?

-Sky subscribers will have their Sky Q box (you can check this page for which Sky Q boxes are compatible), while BT Sport and Amazon Prime customers will need a subscription to the relevant tier and access to a 4K capable device and display to watch it on.
+Sky subscribers will have their Sky Q box (you can check this page for which Sky Q boxes are compatible) and Sky Glass.
+BT Sport and Amazon Prime customers need a subscription to the relevant tier and access to a 4K capable device and display to watch it on.

 So, for example, the Roku Express 4K and Amazon Fire TV Stick 4K partnered with a 4K TV will do.

-Other devices that support BT Sport include the PS4 Pro, Google Chromecast with Google TV, Apple TV 4K, Roku 4K devices and Xbox Series S and X. The PS5 is not yet supported by the BT Sport app but seems to be in the pipeline.
+Other devices that support BT Sport include the PS4 Pro, Google Chromecast with Google TV, Apple TV 4K, Roku 4K devices and Xbox Series S and X. There is an app for the PS5 but 4K HDR is not supported.

 You can count on Prime Video being supported by all those devices in 4K, as well as Amazon’s own Fire TV Cube.